Huug de Groot

-Henri Franciscus "Huug" de Groot (7 May 1890 – 18 April 1957) was a Dutch amateur football (soccer) player who competed in the 1912 Summer Olympics.
+Henri Franciscus "Huug" de Groot (7 May 1890 – 18 April 1957) was a Dutch amateur football player who competed in the 1912 Summer Olympics.

 He was part of the Dutch team that won the bronze medal in the football tournament.
 In 1913, he scored both goals in the Netherlands' first-ever victory over England.
+He scored 6 goals in 9 international games.

 From 1908 to 1917, he played for Sparta Rotterdam.
+He once shot the bar in two in a game against DFC.